monolithic-lab/agent-ui/README.md

 ## 1. High-level Summary

-**MCP Agent Framework** is a sophisticated, production-ready multi-provider agent framework built on the Model Context Protocol (MCP).
+**Agent-UI Framework** is a sophisticated, enterprise-grade multi-provider agent framework.
+Built on the Model Context Protocol (MCP), it provides a complete agent orchestration system with advanced safety, performance monitoring, and production-ready capabilities.

-**Core Philosophy**: A **provider-agnostic**, **safety-first** agent framework with enterprise-grade persistence, real-time capabilities, and comprehensive tool orchestration.
+**Core Philosophy**: A **provider-agnostic**, **safety-first** agent framework with enterprise-grade persistence, real-time capabilities, comprehensive tool orchestration, and production monitoring.
 The system is designed as a **modular microservices architecture** that can scale from single-user deployments to enterprise multi-tenant systems.

 **Key Differentiators**:
 - **True multi-provider abstraction** (OpenAI, Anthropic, Gemini, HuggingFace)
-- **Enterprise persistence layer** with MongoDB integration
-- **Real-time WebSocket communication**
-- **Multi-server MCP orchestration** with health monitoring
+- **Enterprise agent hierarchy** (BaseAgent → FnCallAgent → Assistant)
+- **Sophisticated error handling** with exponential backoff retry logic
-- **Safety-first tool execution** with comprehensive error handling
+- **Safety-first design** with loop detection and sandboxed execution
+- **Production monitoring** with metrics collection and health checks
+- **CLI interface** for development and management
+- **Comprehensive testing** with pytest integration

 ## 2. Repository Structure